junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 2. (reversal) of a 90* phase shift for surround channels.

 ### There is little difference in theory between Heights vs Tops with AVR setup on Atmos
 FALSE.
 Although Dolby recommends you put height speakers halfway up the wall between ELL & the ceiling, height speakers are actually [at the very top front](https://www.youtube.com/watch?v=-2cD9CPLMyo) of Dolby coordinate system, and Tops are actually 25% way inwards.
 So there is a small difference.
+11.1.8 have [both](https://www.dolby.com/siteassets/about/support/guide/setup-guides/11.1.8-mounted-overhead-speakers-setup-guide/sell-sheet-11.1.8-mounted2.pdf) heights and tops.

 https://manuals.denon.com/AVRX8500H/NA/EN/DRDZSYpvilxnds.php

 ### There is little difference in practice between Heights vs Tops with AVR setup on Atmos
 TRUE.
-With only a max 25% difference, you might be unlikely to notice a difference with speaker setting on a given layout.
+With only a max 25% difference, you might be unlikely to notice a difference with 7.1.4h vs 7.1.4t.
 Tops will be imaged 25% inwards on a height layout, and heights will be mapped to tops on a tops layout.

 ### It doesn't matter whether I choose Heights vs Tops for a given codec
 FALSE.
 You may have no height activity depending on setting.